nursedaturkcan/TodoWithReact/todo-list/README.md

 The project utilizes icons from the FontAwesome library to enhance the user interface.

-Overall, this project provides a simple and intuitive interface for managing a todo list.
+Overall, this project provides a simple and intuitive interface for managing a todo list. <br/>
+preview: <br/>

+Uploading React App - Google Chrome 2023-06-19 14-43-51.mp4…